Grustamli/insider-msg-sender/README.md

 ```

 **Note**: Make sure the `WEBHOOK_URL` env variable is up to date webhook.site url with proper response settings as
-described in the task file, `Gadir Rustamli.docx`
+described in the task file.

 ## Running integration tests